IgnitedIce/IgnitedIce/README.md

 # Hi, I'm `Raz` :)

-> Experienced with Full-Stack web development.
+> Mid-Junior Full-Stack web developer.
 >
 > Interested in Cybersecurity and Ethical-Hacking.
 >
-> I started programming in Visual Basic as an approximately 8 y.o dumb kid (basically programmed like YandereDev).
+> Started coding in VB as an 8 y.o dumb kid (spaghetti-coded basically like YandereDev).
 >
-> Currently a college student working as a FS web-developer, and a Linux enjoyer.
+> College student, and an average Linux enjoyer.
 >
 > Oh, and I use Arch BTW.

 ### My frameworks / CMS's
+- React.js
+  - Using React with MUI a lot
+- Chrome Extension Development
+  - Intermediate++
+- Flutter
+  - Intermediate++
 - WordPress
-  - WooCommerce pro
   - Plugin developer
-- React.js
-  - I love React + MUI
-- Chrome Development
-  - Intermediate - Advanced
-- Flutter
+  - WooCommerce professional
-  - Intermediate - Advanced

-### My programming languages (by expertise)
+### My programming languages (listed by expertise)
 - PHP
-  - Despite its bad reputation, I actually like it
+  - Underrated language, 7/10
 - Java
-  - One of my first languages
+  - One of my first languages, 8/10
 - JavaScript
-  - As a web developer, it would have been very embarrassing if I didn't know JS
+  - It's popular for a reason, 10/10
 - Dart
-  - I love it, it should be used more and not only as the Flutter language imo
+  - Underrated language, 8/10

+#### Mid-Level and below
 - C
-  - Basic level
 - C++
-  - Basic level
+- Go
 - Shell scripting
-  - Basic level
 - Python
-  - Script kiddie level (I hate python's syntax)
-- Go
-  - Basic level
-- And hopefully more...
+  - I'm one of them haters 😠, overrated language, 5/10

+And still learning.